 1 T country barley miso or to taste

 scallion or parsley garnish

 Put water in a pot.
 Dust off wakame with a little cold water, then freshen in water in pot.
 While it is soaking, prep the other veggies.
 After 5-10 minutes, cut up wakame, separating out the spine, and cutting the spine and fronds quite small; add them back into the water.

 If using flakes, just add to the water in the pot.
 Bring water to boil and add onions.
 Bring water back to boil, simmer 4 minutes.
 Add carrots, bring back to boil and simmer 2 minutes, add greens, simmer 2 minutes.
 Taste broth, then season with miso.
 To do this, mix miso with some soup broth in a separate bowl into a paste.
 DO NOT BOIL miso in soups.
 Turn flame very low, add diluted miso, and allow to gently simmer 2-3 minutes.
 Serve with scallion or parsley garnish.

-Each time you make miso soup, vary the vegetables, using at least 1 root vegetable, one ground/round vegetable, and one leafy green vegetable.
+Each time you make miso soup, vary the vegetables, using at least 1 hot water., one ground/round vegetable, and one leafy green vegetable.
 MISO and WAKAME are the KEY INGREDIENTS.
 This will give you a balance of energies and variety of vitamins and minerals.
 Make sure at least one of the vegetables is sweet tasting by nature in order to create a delicious broth.
 For additional variety, occasionally you may want to add leftover grains or tofu cubes.
-If you're in a hurry, just have some wakame and miso mixed in very hot water.
+If you're in a hurry, just have some wakame and miso mixed in very

 Any questions?
 Call or write.